A class of goodness-of-fit tests for spatial extremes models based on max-stable processes: Goodness-of-fit tests based on extremal coefficients

 Let $C$ be the unknown extreme-value copula of $(X_1,\dots,X_d)$ and let $A$ be the corresponding unknown Pickands dependence function.
 Having at hand $n$ independent copies $(X_{1,1},\dots,X_{1,d}), \dots, (X_{n,1},\dots,X_{n,d})$ of the random vector $(X_1,\dots,X_d)$, we wish to test

-The rejection of $H_0$ will imply that there is some evidence in the data that the family of simple max-stable processes $\ZZ$ does not constitute an appropriate model.
+The rejection of $H_0$ will be interpreted as evidence in the data that the family of max-stable processes $\ZZ$ does not constitute an appropriate model.

-As discussed in \cite{GenKojNesYan11}, a seemingly natural approach to the goodness-of-fit problem stated in~(\ref{H0}) consists of comparing a nonparametric estimator $A_n$ of the Pickands dependence function $A$ with a parametric estimator of $A$ under the null, both computed from $(X_{1,1},\dots,X_{1,d}), \dots, (X_{n,1},\dots,X_{n,d})$.
-The null hypothesis implies that there exists an unknown $\theta_0 \in \OO$ such that $A = A_{\theta_0}$.
-Given an estimator $\theta_n$ of $\theta_0$, a natural estimator of $A$ under the null is therefore simply $A_{\theta_n}$.
-Such an approach was adopted in a bivariate context by \citet{GenKojNesYan11} who considered Cram\'er--von Mises test statistics derived from empirical processes of the form $\sqrt{n} (A_n - A_{\theta_n})$.
+As discussed in \cite{GenKojNesYan11}, a seemingly natural approach to the goodness-of-fit problem stated in~\eqref{H0} consists of comparing a nonparametric estimator $\hat A_n$ of the Pickands dependence function $A$ with a parametric estimator of $A$ under the null, both computed from $(X_{1,1},\dots,X_{1,d}), \dots, (X_{n,1},\dots,X_{n,d})$.
+The null hypothesis implies that there exists an unknown $\th_0 \in \OO$ such that $A = A_{\th_0}$.
+Given an estimator $\hat \th_n$ of $\th_0$, a natural estimator of $A$ under the null is therefore simply $A_{\hat \th_n}$.
+Such an approach was adopted in a bivariate context by \citet{GenKojNesYan11} who considered Cram\'er--von Mises test statistics derived from empirical processes on $\Delta_1$ of the form $\sqrt{n} (\hat A_n - A_{\hat \th_n})$.

-Because spatial problems usually involve a large number of sites $d$, a direct extension of the previous approach does not appear practically feasible.
-Instead of comparing $A_n$ with $A_{\theta_n}$ over the whole of $\Delta_{d-1}$, it seems indeed more appropriate, as suggested by~(\ref{extremal_Pickands}), to consider a finite number of points in $\Delta_{d-1}$ such as the points $w_B$, $B \subset D$, $|B| \geq 2$.
-The latter choice results in generic goodness-of-fit statistics of the form
+Because spatial problems usually involve a large number of sites $d$, a direct extension of the previous approach does not appear practically feasible as it would involve numerical integration over $\Delta_{d-1}$.
+Instead of comparing $\hat A_n$ with $A_{\hat \th_n}$ over the whole of $\Delta_{d-1}$, one possibility, as suggested by~\eqref{extremal_Pickands}, consists of considering a finite number of points in $\Delta_{d-1}$ such as the points $\vec w_B$, $B \subset D$, $|B| \geq 2$ and in defining

-For a subset $B \subset D$ with $b = |B| \geq 2$, $S_{B,n}$ is nothing else than the scaled absolute difference between a nonparametric estimator of the extremal coefficient $\xi_B$ and a parametric estimator of the latter under the null.
-If the null hypothesis defined in~(\ref{H0}) holds, then, clearly, so does the hypothesis
+For a subset $B \subset D$ with $|B| \geq 2$, $S_{B,n}$ is nothing else than the scaled absolute difference between a nonparametric estimator of the extremal coefficient $\xi_B$ and a parametric estimator of the latter under the null.
+If the null hypothesis defined in~\eqref{H0} holds, then, clearly, so does the hypothesis

 The converse is however false in general.
-If follows that tests based on $S_{B,n}$ will not be consistent with respect to the hypotheses given in~(\ref{H0}).
+It follows that tests based on $S_{B,n}$ will not be consistent with respect to the hypotheses given in~\eqref{H0}.

-Two test statistics that seem to be of particular interest are $\sum_{\{i,j\} \subset D} S_{\{i,j\},n}$ and $S_{D,n}$.
-Clearly, the first statistic could be defined only from pairs of sites that are further away than a specified threshold.
-These two statistics correspond respectively to a pairwise and a global perspective on the spatial dependence between the sites in $\{x_i : i \in D\}$.
-Their finite-sample performance will be investigated in Section~\ref{simulations} for two models and three spatial dependence scenarios.